dxw/whippet-server/README.md

 You will need Homebrew: http://mxcl.github.com/homebrew/

+For more information on the php54 install, see here: https://github.com/josegonzalez/homebrew-php

 If you now have more than one version of PHP on your system, you may need to tell Whippet which one to
 use: